 Artist Point can be found at Disney’s Wilderness Lodge, a short boat ride from Magic Kingdom (read my review of our stay at Wilderness Lodge here).
 The restaurant is at the very back of the lobby, next to the Territory Lounge (a great place to grab a drink if you have to wait for your table!)

-The Decor of Artist Point
+The décor of Artist Point

 As we were seated, we were each presented with a menu (Harrison had a kids menu since he’s six, and I was given a menu that included not only the food options, but some specialty drink options as well) and on our napkins we found a card in the shape of the poison apple with all of the characters signatures on.

 The Dining Experience at Storybook Dining at Artist Point

 We were given plenty of time to look our menus over and peruse the options before we ordered.
 The shared appetizers and desserts are listed on the menu so you can get an idea of what they are, something I really appreciated; even though those items are set, it’s nice to know what they are so you can adjust your entrée order accordingly.

 Harrison is a pretty picky eater and likes his food as plain as possible.
-I had suggested that he get the grilled chicken since I knew that’s something he’d enjoy, but then he saw the note at the bottom of the entree list: “chicken tenders available” – never have I been so annoyed that he can read!
+I had suggested that he get the grilled chicken since I knew that’s something he’d enjoy (and it’s relatively healthy), but then he saw the note at the bottom of the entrée list: “chicken tenders available” – never has it been so inconvenient that he can read!
 Three guesses as to what he got after he saw that?!

 Our server came over to take our order and I decided to try the ‘Enchanted Apple” specialty drink.
 Although a non-alcoholic drink is included in the meal and our server kept our water glasses full, I wanted to try something special.
 The drink was the perfect mix of sweet and tart, and I really enjoyed it.

 I started with the ‘Winter Squash Bisque’, which would end up being my favorite of the appetizers.
 The soup was rich and creamy, and the toasted marshmallow lollipop added a slightly sweet note.
 They were served in a small black cauldron which was a very cute touch!